etolo/lectures/Week04/class/Seminar4.md

 Each element in one pixel is a number between 0 and 255.

 How are colour images stored?
+**Different datasets store data in different shapes.**
-Use CIFAR-10 dataset as an example:  each image has a shape of 32x32x3.
-It is stored as a numpy array of uint8s with a length of 3072(32*32*3).
+Use CIFAR-10 dataset as an example (each image has a shape of 32x32x3):

+If you download the data from some websites, it may stored as a numpy array of uint8s with a length of 3072(32*32*3).
 The first 1024 entries contain the red channel values, the next 1024 the green, and the final 1024 the blue.

+However, if you load the dataset from `tf.keras`, the data is stored of shape 32x32x3.
+For 10000 training images, the training set has a shape of 10000x32x32x3.

 ## MNIST dataset